TriplyDB/Documentation/docs/generics/clean-code.md

 ## Trailing semi-colons

 The TypeScript language has a feature called [Automatic Semicolon Insertion]() (ASI).
 This feature allows TypeScript to almost always insert trailing semicolons automatically.
 This means that it is almost always safe to not type the trailing semi-colon for a TrypeScript operator.

-In the very few cases where ASI leads to incorrect code, TypeScript tooling will almost certainly warn you.
-See the [documentation about setting up a TypeScript editor](editor) for more information.
+In the very few cases where ASI leads to incorrect code, modern TypeScript tooling/editors will emit a warning.
 The code examples in these documentation pages use ASI.
 This makes TypeScript code a little bit shorter and a little bit easier to read.

 ## Simple lambda functions

 It is common practice to use unnamed/lambda functions in TypeScript.
 For example, the [transformation functions in RATT](../ratt#transforming-values) take a lambda function for one of their arguments.

 TypeScript allows the following cleanups to be applied when writing simple lambda functions:
 - Lambda functions with exactly one parameter can be written without round brackets.